This manual covers the configuration and operation of Develocity. It is useful for administrators and maintainers of Develocity installations.

 User’s “first name”, “last name” and “email” attributes can be obtained from the identity provider or prompted for on first login.

 To obtain an attribute from the identity provider, select “Manage in identity provider” for the attribute and specify the name of the SAML attribute that will provide the value.
-Attribute changes made at the SAML identity provider will only take affect after either a user initiated logout, administrator force logout, or session expiry.
+Attribute changes made at the SAML identity provider will only take effect after either a user initiated logout, administrator force logout, or session expiry.

 Locally managed attributes can be updated for a user by an administrator.